Fulton Elementary School serves 329 students in grades Prekindergarten-8.

 Percent Eligible For Free Lunch

-The teacher population of 20 teachers has declined by 20% over five school years.
+The teacher population of 29 teachers has grown by 31% over five school years.

 Total Classroom Teachers